mrKPbIS/exchange-diff/README.md

 # exchange-diff

-Project for calcalating difference of actual exchange rate when changing money.
+Project for calculating difference of actual exchange rate when changing money.

 TODO:

 - documentation and pretty bot input/output
-- load rates from file on startup

 Done: